oomlout/oomlout_oomp_project_bot/README.md

 * action_harvest_parts.py -- take the working_bom.csv and add parts_verbose to yaml file
 * action_match_parts.py -- go trhough each part and match parts_verbose aprts with parts_oomp
 * action_find_part.py -- go through all projects and compile a list of all the entries with  search term
+* action_rescue_old_kicad_schematic.py -- go through and find all directories that have a kicad_pcb and a .sch file and no schematics generated.
+Open in kicad 5 and save.